iterative/dvc.org/content/blog/2022-05-24-MLEM-release.md

   - MLOps
 ---

-With MLEM, ML teams get:
+With MLEM ML teams get a single tool to **run your models anywhere** that strikes to cover all model productionization scenarios you have.

-- **Model metadata codification**: Human-readable information about a model for search and documentation.
+MLEM enables this via **model metadata codification**: human-readable information about a model, which itself could be used for many things, including search and documentation.

-- **Single tool to run models anywhere**: One-step automated model productionization.
-- **Git-native model registry**: Fast model registry setup based on Git.
+Finally, using Git to keep that metainformation creates a **Git-native model registry**.

 We built MLEM to address issues that MLOps teams have around managing model information as they move them from training and development to production and,